vuejs/vue-cli/docs/build.md

 }
 ```

-Don't forget to install `babel-core` `babel-loader` and relevant presets in your project or `.vue` directory.
+Don't forget to install `babel-core`, `babel-loader` and relevant presets in your project or `.vue` directory.